 Students will not be permitted to enroll in closed sections.
-Exceptions to this rule will be made only by the Undergraduate Program Director or Assistant Dean and only when a student must enroll in the specific section in order to complete requirements which are necessary for progression in the program.
+Exceptions to this rule will be made only by the Assistant Dean and Program Director of the Undergraduate Program or Assistant Dean for Administration and only when a student must enroll in the specific section in order to complete requirements which are necessary for progression in the program.